codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 * Viewpoint/transformation
   * Imagine a medical database in which the age of the patient is sometimes labeled incorrectly as the patient's weight - this is called "dimension hopping" which needs to be eliminated before applying ML

-<h3>5c: Convolutional neural networks for hand-written digit recognition<h3/>
+### 5c: Convolutional neural networks for hand-written digit recognition
 * The replicated feature approach (currently the dominant approach for NNs)
   * Use many different copies of the same feature detector w/ diff positions
     * Could also replicate across scale and orientation (tricky and expensive)